 That day over sandwiches, the Perkins and the Carlisles said yes to God’s call to establish an adoption ministry in their home area of the Chattahoochee Valley of Georgia & Alabama.
 They also selected a name for the ministry the Lord had placed on our hearts to honor the memory of Ellie Jeeah Carlisle:

-They left Nashville with an excitement and anticipation of what the Lord would do with this call, but had no idea how both of their busy families could possibly take on all of their heart’s desire to accomplish through the ministry.
+The two couples left Nashville that October with an anticipation of what the Lord would do with this call – but had no idea how both of their busy families could possibly take on all of their hearts’ desires to accomplish through the ministry.

-“Whoever welcomes a little child like this in my name welcomes Me.” – Luke 9:28
+Jesus said, “Whoever welcomes a little child like this in My Name welcomes Me.” – Luke 9:28

-Years later we are humbled and exceedingly grateful for the Lord’s provision in so many ways.
-What started out as a two family project has turned into the Lord bringing together countless families into the ministry with our same passions.
-Through the help of these families Jeeah’s Hope is a 501(c)(3), and has built a strong community in our area of families answering the call to care for children in need.
-The most rewarding part is so many precious children have reached their forever homes, being loved by family and surrounded and lavished in God’s love.
+Through the help of these devoted families, Jeeah’s Hope has built a strong community in our area of families answering the call to care for children in need.
+The most rewarding part is how so many precious children have reached their forever families, finding their place of belonging, surrounded and lavished in God’s love.
 An eternal impact is seen in their eyes and witnessed in their physical growth and health.